 Speed.
 Since the iPhone burst onto the scene in 2007 everything in business has changed.

-Lawyers, accountants, architects and surveyors are now available to their clients 24/7 who expect to be responded to quickly, even at the weekends and late into the evening.
+Lawyers, accountants, architects and surveyors are now available to their clients 24/7.
+Clients who expect to be responded to quickly.
+Even at the weekends and late into the evening.

-This has put enormous pressure on the work life balance of almost all professionals I come across at Tricres.
-Managing Partners are running at one hundred miles an hour to keep up with their own professional work load as well as the rapidly changing nature of their businesses.
+This has put enormous pressure on the work-life balance of almost all professionals I come across at Tricres.
+Managing Partners are running at one hundred miles an hour to keep up with their own professional workload.
+Not to mention as well as the rapidly changing nature of their businesses.

-That brings me onto the other area for professional services firms that is changing rapidly – leadership and expectations around leadership.
-It’s no longer good enough to be a great lawyer, talented architect or brilliant accountant, the Managing Partners must have great leadership skills and superb business acumen in order to guide their firms through the choppy waters of change.
+That brings me to the other area for professional services firms that is changing rapidly.
+Leadership and expectations around leadership.
+It’s no longer good enough to be a great lawyer, talented architect or brilliant accountant.
+The Managing Partners must have great leadership skills and superb business acumen.
+Essential to guide their firms through the choppy waters of change.

 Your strategy of three years ago is barely relevant today.
-It’s virtually impossible to plan accurately more than two years ahead because the landscape changes so rapidly.
+It’s virtually impossible to plan accurately more than two years ahead.
+The landscape is changing so rapidly.

-As a leader of a professional services business, its vital to equip yourself and your senior team with excellent leadership skills and commercial skills.
-The questions you must ask yourself as the Managing Partner is ‘what do I need to learn to keep pace?’ and ‘who do I engage with to get the right kind of support as we grow?’
-To attempt to tackle the future strategies of your business alone, is a tough gig even without a global pandemic.
+As a leader of a professional services business, it’s vital to equip yourself and your senior team with excellent leadership skills and commercial skills.
+The question you must ask yourself as the Managing Partner is ‘what do I need to learn to keep pace?’
+And ‘who do I engage with to get the right kind of support as we grow?’
+To attempt to tackle the future strategies of your business alone is a tough gig.
+Even without a global pandemic.

-Having a board structure which can make strategic decisions is a great place to start.
-Whilst partners share the responsibility and accountability for strategy, its important each individual partner understands which part of the business they are responsible for.
-Having four partners all responsible for business development means tasks get left undone as everyone looks at each other and says ‘I thought you were doing that?’
+Having a board structure that can make strategic decisions is a great place to start.
+Partners share the responsibility and accountability for a strategy.
+It’s important each individual partner understands which part of the business they are responsible for.
+Having four partners all responsible for business development means tasks get left undone.
+Everyone looks at each other and says ‘I thought you were doing that?’

 A non-lawyer, non-accountant, non-architect and non-surveyor as an external advisor or non-exec (depending on your legal structure) is also a good idea.
 They will bring ideas to the business from outside of your sector.
-One of the biggest ways we add value to clients is to bring different perspectives from other industries which often work extremely well when used within professional services.
+One of the biggest ways we add value to clients is to bring different perspectives from other industries.
+This often works extremely well when used within professional services.